13 Days in July: The Trump White House's crucible

 "I don't think you can overestimate the effect of the impact of those (staff) changes and that period," said Marc Lotter,

-But there were limits to his influence, as Kelly made clear he would mount no effort to manage Trump's no-holds Twitter habit.
+But there were limits to his influence, as Kelly made clear he would mount no effort to manage Trump's no-holds-barred Twitter habit.
 And Trump, in turn, chafed at Kelly's handling.

 A legislative blow just hours earlier on July 28 had highlighted the administration's troubled agenda at a time of unified Republican control in Washington.
-When Arizona Sen. John McCain's thumbs-down ended the Republican attempt to repeal and replace Obamacare.
+The organizational rift reached its nadir when Arizona Sen. John McCain flashed a thumbs-down, voting no and dooming a Republican attempt to repeal and replace "Obamacare."

 From that bungling rose more discipline and the administration's first major legislative triumph: the tax cut legislation passed on Dec.
 20. The White House would fully support the plan at the start.
 Trump's political operation would begin work to sell the tax package in the approaching midterm elections.
 Trump himself worked behind the scenes, making phone calls to key members and, perhaps more importantly, reined in his public criticism of members of his own party.